EPI-USE-Labs/git-bundle/README.md

 **2. Updating Gemfile.lock when pushing changes.**

-When you want to commit and push changes, the standard process is to commit the engine git repositories first, then run *bundle install* on the main application so that it updates the Gemfile.lock with the new git revisions (shown below).
-Add the Gemfile.lock to a commit and push the main application commits.
+When you want to commit and push changes the standard process is:
+* commit the engine git repositories first.
+* run *bundle install* on the main application so that it updates the Gemfile.lock with the new git revisions (shown below).
+* Add the Gemfile.lock to a commit and push the main application commits.
 ```
 GIT
   remote: https://github.com/your_name/forum_engine.git